dhlee-project/BackwardSearch/README.md

 ![Figure1](./fig/Figure1.jpg)

-Figure 1: Overview of the proposed conditional image retrieval method on the WikiArt dataset. t_0 is initial image retrieval results, and t_n is 'pop art' conditioned image retrieval results.
+Figure 1: Overview of the proposed method.
-Our proposed method updates embedding vectors t_0 to t_n through t_i by exploring embedding space.
-We highlight with a green box when the retrieved image has same class as condition.
+Example query from the WikiArt dataset, where t_o is initial IR results, and t_n is Rococo' conditioned IR results.
+The proposed method updates embedding vectors t_o to t_n through t_i by exploring the embedding space.
+A green box indicates that the retrieved image has the same class as the condition.

 ### Abstract
-Content-Based Image Retrieval (CBIR) is essential in computer vision research.
-With the development of deep neural networks, digitized images can be effectively represented as low-dimensional features.
-As a result, Deep neural network based CBIR has demonstrated strong performance in image retrieval.
-Specifically, Composed Images Retrieval (CoIR) to reflect the specific search intention of users has shown promising results.
-However, in many cases, CoIR models require a large number of images and relational caption triples for the training model.
-This study proposes a new method of conditional Image retrieval.
-It provides a method to find embedding vectors for not only a query but also explicit conditions of the user’s intent by an inverse mapping approach.
-As a result, features of the original query are updated to a new point of the latent space so as to conform to the conditions.
-To evaluate the performance of our method, we conducted experiments using WikiArt, aPY, and CUB benchmark categorical datasets.
-Our method was compared with CoIR methods, and we found that it outperforms zero-shot-based models.
+Conditional image retrieval (CIR), which involves retrieving images by a query image along with user-specified conditions, is essential in computer vision research for efficient image search and automated image analysis.
+The existing approaches, such as composed image retrieval (CoIR) methods, have been actively studied.
+However, these methods face challenges as they require either a triplet dataset or richly annotated image-text pairs, which are expensive to obtain.
+In this work, we demonstrate that CIR at the image-level concept can be achieved using an inverse mapping approach that explores the model's inductive knowledge.
+Our proposed CIR method, called Backward Search, updates the query embedding to conform to the condition.
+Specifically, the embedding of the query image is updated by predicting the probability of the label and minimizing the difference from the condition label.
+This enables CIR with image-level concepts while preserving the context of the query.
+In this paper, we introduce the Backward Search method that enables single and multi-conditional image retrieval.
+Moreover, we efficiently reduce the computation time by distilling the knowledge.
+We conduct experiments using the WikiArt, aPY, and CUB benchmark datasets.
+The proposed method achieves an average mAP@10 of 0.541 on the datasets, demonstrating a marked improvement compared to the CoIR methods in our comparative experiments.
+Furthermore, by employing knowledge distillation with the Backward Search model as the teacher, the student model achieves a significant reduction in computation time, up to 160 times faster with only a slight decrease in performance.
+The implementation of our method is available at the following URL: https://github.com/dhlee-work/BackwardSearch.

 ### Dependency
 All experiments were conducted using Ubuntu 22.04 as the OS with Nvidia RTX 3090 and AMD Ryzen 5900.
 Utilized